Ayms/bitcoin-transactions/README.md

 A more easy way if available for your network is to copy and paste the ``body of the transaction`` (and not the ``complete transaction``) to a blockchain explorer that will broadcast it, there are no risks of doing this except that you don't know if the explorer will do its job, the explorer can't modify the transaction

-## Claiming your coins - Addresses and getting 'free' coins
+## Claiming your coins (BCH,BTG,BCD) - Addresses and getting 'free' coins

 The addresses between the different networks are the same, it always ends up with the hash of your public key and is encoded in a specficic way for each network, but they still are the same

 There are some tools existing to convert addresses, you might consider using the very excellent [Ayms/bitcoin-wallets](https://github.com/Ayms/bitcoin-wallets) module to create your wallet and/or convert addresses

-If we consider bitcoin gold, this module is not intended to push you to get your 'free' coins from bitcoin core
+This module is not intended to push you to get your 'free' coins from bitcoin core

 Because, unlike many people think, you have them already so there is no need to rush to 'convert' them, many people did not get their 'free' coins and just lost all what they had by using malware wallets

-That's why, even if there is zero technical reason for doing this, some advises to transfer first their bitcoins to another wallet before proceeding with such module
+That's why, even if there are zero technical reason for doing this, some people advise to transfer first their bitcoins to another wallet before proceeding with such module

-However, if you want to move your bitcoins "from bitcoin core to bitcoin gold" (which as explained above means nothing) or from "bitcoin core to a bitcoin gold exchange", you can just use the ``create`` command:
+However, if you want to move your bitcoins "from bitcoin core to BCH, BTG or BCD" (which as explained above means nothing) or from "bitcoin core to a bitcoin gold exchange", you can just use the ``create`` command:

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=privkey addr= fees= amount=(optional)`